Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation

-The term ``amortized'' has been used inconsistently throughout the literature, often denoting different generalization scopes.
+{A\arabic{figure}} {A.\arabic{table}} \paragraph{Defining Amortized Bayesian Inference} The term ``amortized'' has been used inconsistently throughout the literature, often denoting different generalization scopes.
 To clarify this concept for the discussion within this work, we offer the following definition:

 \begin{definition} Let $\mathcal{A}$ denote a learner, $\y$ denote target variables, $\x$ represent input data, and $\bs{c}$ denote context variables.
 A learner $\y \sim \mathcal{A}(\x, \bs{c})$ is an \emph{amortized Bayesian approximator} of a target quantity $\y$ with respect to a joint distribution $p(\x, \y, \bs{c})$ if it can directly approximate $p(\y \mid \x, \bs{c})$ for any $(\x, \bs{c}) \sim p(\x, \bs{c})$ without requiring further training or additional approximation algorithms. \end{definition}